1. Examples

 So put yourself in the shoes of the person you’re writing to, and don’t just write the letter you want to write; write the letter that person would want to receive.

 Unfortunately, people who write cover letters often make mistakes.
-Here are some of the more common ones that you should be aware of so you don’t repeat these errors.
+Here are some of the more common ones that you should be aware of and avoid.

 • Typos and simple writing errors: Misspellings, bad grammar and poor punctuation can all be deal-breakers, so reread your letter carefully.
 If in doubt, hire an editor to review it and correct any errors you might have made.